 The Fiscal Reserve is a part of all the capital budgets and covers both Phase 1 and Phase 2 of the Transbay Program and Tenant Improvements.
 The Fiscal Reserve provides working capital and contingency.
 Use of the Fiscal Reserve requires Board action.
-Action on the FY 22-23 Capital Budgets may include transfers from the Fiscal Reserve to various aspects of the budgets.
-Upon finalizing the specific categories and determining the final amounts, staff will include a detailed request itemizing the costs and categories as part of the approval for the final adoption of the budgets in June.
+Action on the FY 22-23 Capital Budgets does not include a transfer from the Fiscal Reserve.